AlexBAV/corsl/README.md

 When the list of tasks to await is not known at compile time, `when_all_range` function must be used instead.
 It takes a pair of iterators to a range of tasks.
 In this case, all tasks must be of the same type. `when_all_range` guarantees to traverse the range only once, thus supporting input iterators (or better).
 Note, that it copies task objects during its execution.

+Since `future` class is not copyable, it must be moved to the `when_all_range` instead of copying or passing by reference. `std::make_move_iterator` function may be used for that.

 ```C++
 corsl::future<void> void_timer(TimeSpan duration)
 {